Anku5hk/Programmers_guide_to_Python/book.md

 # here is 'Yes' is the output when 'if' condition is satisfied, else 'No' is the output
 print(my_var) # "Yes"
 ```
 * Truth value testing, check whether a object is a Truthy and Falsy.
-Thier values are given below(comma separated).
+Their values are given below(comma separated).
 ```Python
 # Truthy(True values): non-zero numbers(including negative numbers),True,Non-empty Data-structures/sequences
 # Falsy(False values): 0,0.0,0j,None,False,[],{},(),"",range(0)